ivancope/DataTidyProject/README.txt

 Notes:
- i)  The diagnostic print statements utilised during coding have been retained in case they are required       for future need, but have been inactivated as comments.
+ i) The diagnostic print statements utilised during coding have been retained in case they are required     future need, but have been inactivated as comments.

 ii) The section numbers [1], [2], etc are repeated in the R script for easy reference

-iii) This file seems to look better in Notepad than Notepad++.

 ===================================================================================================